Music by Public Records Select Free Friday Nights, 2024

 Throughout the Museum

 The Whitney is partnering with Brooklyn-based performance venue and community space Public Records to bring music to Free Friday Nights.
 Admission is free to all visitors every Friday evening from 5–10 pm and Public Records will present music throughout the Museum on select Free Fridays Nights over the summer.
-In addition to music, join us on Friday evenings for performances, world-class exhibitions of contemporary American art, cocktails with views at its Studio Bar, and more.
+In addition to music, join us on Friday evenings for performances, world-class exhibitions of contemporary American art, cocktails with views at the Studio Bar, and more.
 The Public Records partnership kicks off on Friday, July 12—in time for West Side Fest, a celebration of the West Side’s art and culture.
 Upcoming live music performances from Public Records—with limited, first-come-first-served capacity—include:

 Joy Guidry